Patient education: Heart transplantation (Beyond the Basics)

 Other concerns — There are a number of other conditions that may affect a patient's ability to receive a cardiac transplantation, depending upon the individual situation.

-- Diabetes can interfere with wound healing and increase the risk of infections and vascular (blood vessel) complications.
-However, people with diabetes who do not have diabetes-associated complications in the kidney, retina, or nerves appear to do as well as people without diabetes who undergo heart transplantation. " (see "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)").
+●Diabetes can interfere with wound healing and increase the risk of infections and vascular (blood vessel) complications.
+However, people with diabetes who do not have diabetes-associated complications in the kidney, retina, or nerves appear to do as well as people without diabetes who undergo heart transplantation.
+(See "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)

-- Advanced lung disease can increase the risk of postoperative lung complications, including infection.
+●Advanced lung disease can increase the risk of postoperative lung complications, including infection.
 In addition, recent pulmonary embolism (blood clot) with or without infarction (tissue death) are reasons to delay transplantation.
 Most centers treat a pulmonary embolism with anticoagulants (blood thinners) for six to eight weeks.
-(See "Patient information: Pulmonary embolism (Beyond the Basics)".)
+(See "Patient education: Pulmonary embolism (Beyond the Basics)".)

 Other conditions that can limit a patient's ability to undergo cardiac transplantation include:

-- Advanced liver (hepatic) disease.
+●Advanced liver (hepatic) disease.
 Cirrhosis, for example, can limit survival and increase the risk of death both before and after surgery.
-(See "Patient information: Cirrhosis (Beyond the Basics)".)
+(See "Patient education: Cirrhosis (Beyond the Basics)".)

-- Renal (kidney) insufficiency.
-The immunosuppressive drugs cyclosporine and tacrolimus can be toxic for the kidneys, especially if there is preexisting kidney disease.
+●Renal (kidney) insufficiency.
+The immunosuppressive drugs cyclosporine and tacrolimus can be toxic for the kidneys, especially if there is pre-existing kidney disease.
 A combined kidney-heart transplantation may be offered to patients who could require transplantation of both organs within a few years.
 Over 100 cases of such combined transplantation from single donors have been reported.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

 All heart transplantation candidates must have a complete psychological evaluation during the initial screening process.
 This helps to identify factors in a person's life that could cause difficulty during the waiting period, recovery, and postoperative period.
 A commitment to and understanding of the importance of anti-rejection medications is critical to the success of heart transplantation.